dotnet/docs/docs/core/tools/dotnet-sln.md

 - **`PROJECT_PATH`**

   The path to the project to remove from the solution.
 Remove multiple projects by adding one after the other separated by spaces.
-[Globbing patterns](https://en.wikipedia.org/wiki/Glob_(programming)) are also supported on Unix/Linux-based terminals.
+Unix/Linux shell [globbing pattern](https://en.wikipedia.org/wiki/Glob_(programming)) expansions are processed correctly by the `dotnet sln` command.

 #### Options